Ross65536/adc-middleware/README.md

 ### Synchronization

 The middleware needs to synchronize with the backend periodically.
-No automatic synchronization is performed so you must invoke synchronization when data in the resource server changes, namely when: a repertoire or rearrangement ir added, deleted or updated (study, repertoire_id and rearrangement_id fields).
+No automatic synchronization is performed so you must invoke synchronization when data in the resource server changes, namely when: a repertoire or rearrangement ir added, deleted or updated (study, repertoire_id and sequence_id fields).

 To synchronize you can make the following request to the `/airr/v1/synchronize` endpoint using the password as Bearer token: